spectrum-health-systems/avatool-template/README.md

 https://<ORGANIZATION>.netsmartcloud.com/csp/<ORGANIZATION><ENVIRONMENT>/avpm/WEBSVC.UserManagement.cls?WSDL
 ```

-This should display the Web Service Definition Language XML.
+This should display the web service definition language (WSDL) XML.

-## Adding a Service Reference to your project
+### Adding a Service Reference to your project
 These instructions are for Visual Studio 2019 projects .NET Framwork 4.7.2 C# projects.

 1. Right-click on your project